jon-harper/OmniBox/docs/support/index.md

 {%- import 'badges.md' as badges with context -%}

 OmniBox has a large number of available components, many with multiple variants.
+Some of these have several printed pieces.
+Simply:

+- A **component** is a common design, such as an MCU tray for a Bigtreetech SKR E3.
+- A **variant** is a modified version of the stock component, such as a version of the above tray that takes heat set inserts.
+- For simplicity, components and variants are **parts**.

-Each of these components has an entry containing a bill of materials and important details.
-The layout of this documentation is standardized for ease of navigation, and most sections are organized by the name of the electronic component each part mounts.
+Each part has an entry containing a bill of materials and other important information.
+Some parts have more than one printed piece; the BOM lists all printed pieces necessary and a download link.

+The layout of this documentation is standardized, and most sections are organized by the name of the electronic component a part is designed to mount.

 Below are explanations of the information you'll find in the Options & Support section.